The semi-classical limit of large fermionic systems: Fermionic semi-classical measures

-It is well known that the Wigner measures converge to the same limit as the Husimi measures in the semi-classical limit and we quickly recall this here.
-First, we recall that when $f=(\pi)^{-d/4}e^{-|x|^2/2}$, the Husimi and Wigner measure are related by a convolution:
+It is well known that the Wigner functions converge to the same limit as the Husimi measures and we quickly recall this here.
+It is indeed a general principle that all regular quantizations are equivalent in the semi-classical limit.

+First, we recall that when $f=(\pi)^{-d/4}e^{-|x|^2/2}$, the Husimi and Wigner measures are related by a convolution:

 where $\mathscr{G}^\hbar(x_1,...,p_k)=(\pi\hbar)^{-dk}\exp(-\hbar^{-1}\sum_{j=1}^k|x_j|^2+|p_j|^2)$ is a Gaussian in phase space (see, e.g.~\cite[Prop.~21]{ComRob-12}).
 It is then clear that the two sequences must have the same weak limits.
 On the other hand, the Calderon-Vaillancourt theorem from~\cite{Hwang-87} states that